martinjungblut/craft-package-manager/README.md

 Craft Package Manager
 =====================

+_This fork is focused on experimental features and ideas._

 Craft is a next-generation package manager targeted at Unix-like operating systems.
 It is written in Python, supporting both Python 2.4+ and 3.X.